Fence Layout Decisions That Make Northwest Yards Feel Bigger

 Lower or see-through fence at the far edge to keep views open

 Where full privacy is not needed, see-through styles are your friend.
 Ornamental steel or aluminum, wire panel designs, or open wood styles allow light, trees, and distant hills to show through.
-Your yard still feels protected, but it does not feel closed in.
+Your yard still feels protected, but it doesn’t feel closed in.

 Material choices also make a difference in our Northwest climate.
 We see a lot of wood, vinyl, and metal.
-Each one has its own strength and maintenance needs.
+Each has its own strengths and maintenance needs.
 From a space standpoint:

 Lighter colors tend to feel more open than dark, heavy tones